masa67/address-book-men/readme.md

 * Translate the API to a REST one.
 * Handling of birthday.
 * Meaning of `data-ajax` in Jade forms?
+* Option to add an image of a contact.

 # Versions